I Hate You (I Think)

 "Don't you mean the light side?" she joked.
 I couldn't help but laugh.

 By the time we walked onto the metal bleachers lining the side of the school soccer field, the sun had already set.
-We were early and the game hadn't begun yet so Becky scurried off to talk to Matt before the game, leaving me to sit alone.
-Most of the soccer team was already out on the field kicking around a ball.
+We were early and the game hadn't begun yet so Becky scurried off to talk to Matt, leaving me to sit alone.
+Most of the soccer team was out on the field kicking around a ball.
 I easily spotted Trevor.
 He already had a thin veil of sweat shimmering on his forehead and his blond hair was plastered to his face.
 He was breathing heavily, pausing to press his palms to his knees, smiling brilliantly at a teammate.

 I caught myself staring as he lifted his soccer jersey to wipe the sweat from his forehead, exposing his perfectly muscled stomach.
 The guy was modeled like a Greek god.